Acupuncture Program Application Requirements

 - All applicants under the age of 30 must submit their vaccination records (applicants can utilize a copy of their post-secondary school vaccination records) with their application.

 - Students who do not have any post-secondary education in the United States may be required to take the Test of English as a Foreign Language (TOEFL) exam.
 Determining factors include but are not limited to, the student's admissions interview, personal essay, and assessment of classroom communication.
-If a student is required to take the TOEFL exam they must score a minimum of 61 on the internet based test (iBT) which in addition requires a maximum speaking score of 26 and a minimum listening exam score of 22, or a level 6 on the International English Language Testing System (IELTS) exam.
+English language competency must be required of all students seeking admission to the program taught in English.
+This may be satisfied by scoring at least 80 on the Test of English as a Foreign Language (TOEFL) internet based test (iBT).

 - After all supporting documents are received, each applicant is interviewed by the Academic Dean or Director of Admissions who make the final decision for acceptance.
 Applicants are notified via email their admission status.